Architecture Guide

 • Audio Worklets — Custom AudioWorkletProcessor for slicing raw PCM audio into 100ms buffered chunks.

 • Local Storage — Personas, resume, job description, and API keys are stored client-side.
-Never sent to any server.

 B